-They are open, in setting and in feeling.
+They are open, in setting and in feeling, warm, honest, and creative.

-All are welcome -- come as you are, connect with what's meaningful to you, bring family and friends.
+All are welcome--come as you are, connect with what's meaningful to you, invite family and friends.

-We offer services for all and special services for families, plus hands-on holiday activities for families and children.
+We offer services for all and special services for families, plus hands-on holiday activities for children of all ages.

-Our services are led by Rabbi Bridget Wynne and musician Joel Siegel.
+Services are led by Rabbi Bridget Wynne, Rabbi Stephanie Kennedy, and musician Joel Siegel.
 Learn more about our service leaders and the unique prayer books we use.
 Get a preview of the beautiful music used at our services.

 "We loved the mix of Hebrew and English, Rabbi Bridget’s excellent commentaries, the beautiful music.
 Enough tradition but very contemporary, and spoke to us where we are.
 We felt at home."